NautilusTrader

 Do not block the event loop

-User code on the event loop thread (strategy callbacks, actor handlers, on_event methods) must return quickly.
+User code on the event loop thread (strategy callbacks, actor handlers, and time event callbacks) must return quickly.
 This applies to both Python and Rust.
 Blocking operations like model inference, heavy calculations, or synchronous I/O cause missed fills, stale data, and delayed order submissions.
 Offload long-running work to an executor or a separate thread/process.

 Platform differences